dushaobindoudou/monad-mcp/README.md

 This MCP provides the following tools:

-1. **get-monad-balance** - Get MON balance for an Monad address on Monad testnet
+1. **get-mon-balance** - Get MON balance for an Monad address on Monad testnet
-2. **get-latest-block** - Get information about the latest block on Monad testnet
-3. **get-transaction** - Get information about a transaction on Monad testnet
+2. **get-transaction** - Get information about a transaction on Monad testnet
-4. **get-gas-price** - Get current gas price on Monad testnet
-5. **get-erc20-balance** - Get ERC20 token balance for an address on Monad testnet
+3. **get-erc20-balance** - Get ERC20 token balance for an address on Monad testnet

 ## Installation